gabrieldomene/gabrieldomene/README.md

 ### About
- Hi there, I'm 24 years old currently living in Brazil (for a while, my goal is to move to another country) and finishing my bachelor's degree at Federal University of Santa Catarina.
-I'm looking forward to participate in projects related to machine learning and computer vision, so feel free to ask for my participation or help.
-Also I'm looking for job/internship so if you have any offer contact me in linkedin and I'll be glad to talk to you.
+ Hello there, I'm 24 years old currently living in my *5ht* city (hope the 6th comes soon), finished my bachelor's degree at UFSC last year.
+I'm looking forward to participate in projects related to ML and computer vision although i'm not that good, so feel free to invite me anytime.
+Currently learning and working on VUE projects and stoked with it!